adlio/schema/README.md

 Migrations **are not** executed in the order they are specified in the slice.
 They will be re-sorted alphabetically by their IDs before executing them.

-## Inspecting the State of Applied Migrations

-Call `migrator.GetAppliedMigrations(db)` to get info about migrations which have been successfully applied.

 ## Contributions

 ... are welcome.
 Please include tests with your contribution.
 We've integrated